 My life in Japan was a humbling experience.
 Everyone can greatly benefit from spending a part of their lives in another country, even if for a short period of time.
 I find though that you can only truly see Japan if you live amongst the people of Japan.
 They are the true culture and beauty of the country, not the skyscapers or the efficient train system or the any other marvel you might read about in a guidebook.
 The Japanese way of life is utterly beautiful and that alone had a deep impact on my own way of life and thinking.
 It was by pure luck that I was able to build and manage my own creative agency there and meet my wonderful wife.

 This concludes part one of our interview with Jon.
-Stay tuned until tomorrow, when Jon will tell us about his move to Singapore, the gear he is working with and share a few photography tips based on his experiences.
+Continue reading Part II, where Jon will tell us about his move to Singapore, the gear he is working with and share a few photography tips based on his experiences.

 Photos from Jon Siegel.